Switched to Restic Backup

 Basically, it launched rsync with a bunch of options:

-2. The v enables verbose logging
+enables verbose logging --delete

-6. / is the source of the backup, while /home/ale/backup is the directory on which the external hard-drive is mounted on.
+is the directory on which the external hard-drive is mounted on.

-The content of exclude.txt is:
+The content of exclude.txt

 /dev/*